-OMWC to Present 2020 Legacy Award to Dolly Parton on April 18, 2020
+OMWC to Honor Dolly Parton April 11

 Larger-than-life music and entertainment legend Dolly Parton will join the University of Mississippi family on April 18th, as she is honored with the 2020 Legacy Award of the Ole Miss Women’s Council for Philanthropy.
 The award recognizes the tenets of the OMWC: leadership, mentorship, and philanthropy.